coderefinery/presentations/2026_ELIXIR_BYOC.md

 .quote[
-[...] allowed us to advance with the **implementation of our vision** for Research Data & Software Management training and the implementation of TU Delft Research Software Policy [...]
+[...] allowed us to advance with the **implementation of our vision** for Research Data & Software Management training [...]
 ]
 (Paula Martinez Lavanchy, TU Delft, NL)

 <br>

 .quote[
-[...]
-I think your format really **allows to reach the biggest possible audience**, while also fostering the **creation of local communities**. [...]
+[...] really **allows to reach the biggest possible audience**, while also fostering the **creation of local communities**. [...]
 ]
 (Lisanna Paladin, EMBL, DE)

----

-# Experiences

 <br>